 Another term to keep an eye out for is “partially hydrogenated” which refers to trans fat.
 Although you would think you should cut back on all fats to have a healthy heart, this is not the case.
 Good fats can always be found in avocado, nuts, olives and olive oil and these even help you lower your bad cholesterol.

-Another reason why eating fruits and vegetables is so encouraged for a heart healthy diet is because the more your consume of them, the less room there is for the potential of eating non heart healthy foods.
+Another reason why eating fruits and vegetables is so encouraged for a heart-healthy diet is because the more you consume them, the less room there is for the potential of eating unhealthy foods.
 And furthermore, fruits and vegetables can help improve diabetes and help prevent cancer.
 Certain fish such as salmon and mackerel can also help decrease your risk a heart attack.

 In addition to a healthy diet, it is also very important to watch your alcohol consumption.
 By moderation, this means a up to a glass a day for adult women and up to two glasses a day for men under the age of 65, and one glass a day for men above the age of 65.
 If consumed in moderation, alcohol can have a healthy effect on your heart.